 Residents must vacate their apartment/suite no later than the time and date specified in the housing contract and reiterated in the closing memo from the Residential Life Office.
 The closing memo is emailed at least twice to students and is posted on the Warren Residential Life website during the month of May.
 Residents will be billed at a rate of $1 per minute past the move-out deadline.
 Once students have completed their move-out requirements and have returned their keys, they are no longer permitted in the building.
 Students found in the buildings after they have completed their move-out requirements will be billed at the rate of $1 per minute from the time they returned their keys to the time they are discovered and will face disciplinary action.

 Residents are asked to complete a Shared Responsibility Form that indicates who will be responsible for cleaning different areas of the apartment/suite.
 This is extremely important, as this will assist the Residential Life Office in assessing charges to the appropriate resident(s).

 The University, as well as HDH, has on-going programs related to the construction of new buildings, renovations to existing buildings, occupants residing in on-campus housing.
 The campus is making efforts to reduce these disruptions due to new construction, renovations, or routine maintenance; however, residents should be aware that it is impossible to completely eliminate these types of activities and still meet the operational demands of the University.

 During finals week of each quarter, HDH makes every effort to minimize these interruptions.
-This is done by voluntarily limiting work to only that which is specifically requested by residents or work that must be performed to ensure that we are able to operate our buildings safely and provide our required services.
+This is done by voluntarily limiting work that is specifically requested by residents or work that must be performed to ensure that we are able to operate our buildings safely and provide our required services.
 Concerns or problems should be directed to the Residential Life Office.